-Suzuki-rōshi: You know, when you ask that question already you want to be-escape from it, you know.
-Before you try to escape from it, you know, you should accept your laziness, and your foolishness, and your agitation, you know.
+Suzuki-rōshi: You know, when you ask that question already you want to escape from it.
+Before you try to escape from it, you should accept your laziness, and your foolishness, and your agitation.
 "Okay, I am very lazy now."
 [Laughs.]
-You know, that is first.
+That is first.
 Try not to escape from it before you accept it.
 Okay?
-If you really think you are lazy [laughs]-sleeping in bed, you know: "Oh!
+If you really think you are lazy [laughs]-sleeping in bed: "Oh!
 Oh, I am so lazy!"
 [Laughs, laughter.]
-Then for ten times you should repeat, "Oh, I am lazy, lazy, lazy," [Laughs, laughter.]
+Then for ten times you should repeat, "Oh, I am lazy, lazy, lazy."
+[Laughs, laughter.]
 And get up!
 [Laughter.]
-That is way, you know.
-Usually, you know, when you feel yourself lazy, you may say, "Get up!
+That is way.
+Usually when you feel yourself lazy, you may say, "Get up!
 Get up!"
 [Laughs.]
 You may call up your children-wake up your children and your husband.
 You see?
-That is-that-it doesn't work.
+It doesn't work.
 You should accept yourself to be lazy.
-If you are lazy, your husband may be lazy, you know.
+If you are lazy, your husband may be lazy.
 Children will be lazy.
 You are all lazy!
 [Laughs.]
 "Oh, what has she done!"
 [Laughs, laughter.]
 It may work, if you really think in that way.
 Hai.

 Student B: What about sleepiness?
-That's [1-3 words].

 Suzuki-rōshi: That's worst enemy!
 You cannot do anything about it.
-But [laughs] the-the only thing it may help is to have good sleep.
-And to have good sleep, it is necessary to have some-to organize your life.
+But [laughs] the only thing it may help is to have good sleep.
+And to have good sleep, it is necessary to organize your life.
 That is very important.
-So that-that you can practice good -you have good zazen means you have-it is well-organized in your life [?].
-It's [1-2 words]-it's-maybe it's one of your, you know, conditions.
-When-when something is wrong with your, you know, health you will be very sleepy.
+So that you can practice good-you have good zazen means you have-it is well-organized in your life.
+Maybe it's one of your conditions.
+When something is wrong with your health you will be very sleepy.
 But it is difficult to know what is wrong with yourself.
 But when-as Buddha said, if dragon or snake or sleepiness come, don't fight with it.
-If real snake or dragon or snake appears, we should sleep, you know.
+If real snake or dragon or snake appears, we should sleep.
 Don't fight with it.
 It is too late to fight with it.
 Before it appears, you must do something with it.
 Hai.